ppy/osu-wiki/wiki/Guides/Making_Properly_Centred_Spinners/en.md

 ## How to make symmetrical spinners

 It's tiring to see wobbly spinners.
-Please, if you want to make a spinner, make sure it's perfectly centered.
+Please, if you want to make a spinner, make sure it's perfectly centred.

 First open up your image editor, in this guide [GIMP](https://gimp.org) will be used, since it's free.